-7 A nonsupervised lender is a HUD-FHA-approved lending institution that has as its principal activity the lending or investment of funds in real estate mortgages and is not a supervised lender, a loan correspondent, a governmental institution, a government-sponsored enterprise, or a public or State housing agency and has not applied for approval for the limited purpose of being an investment lender.
+FHA, created by Congress in 1934, is the largest mortgage insurer in the world aimed at helping low- and moderate-income families become homeowners by lowering some of the costs of their investment of funds in real estate mortgages and is not a supervised lender, a loan correspondent, a governmental institution, a government-sponsored enterprise, or a public or State housing agency and has not applied for approval for the limited purpose of being an investment lender.

-nothing.
+6 Accurint LE Plus accesses databases built from public records, commercial data sets, and data provided by various government agencies.
+A nonsupervised lender is a HUD-FHA-approved lending institution that has as its principal activity the lending or mortgage loans.
+It is also the only government agency that operates entirely from its self-generated income from mortgage insurance paid by homeowners and costs the taxpayers nothing.
 FHA mortgage insurance encourages lenders to approve mortgages for otherwise creditworthy borrowers that might not be able to meet conventional underwriting requirements by protecting the lender against default.
 However, according to HUD-FHA requirements, the lender has the responsibility at loan closing to ensure that any conditions of title to the property are acceptable to FHA and that the mortgaged property will be free and clear of all liens other than the mortgage.
 Lenders are responsible for complying with all applicable HUD regulations and in turn are protected against default by FHA's Mutual Mortgage Insurance Fund, which is sustained by borrower premiums.